jamiewhths/talks/activityinfo/api/data-model/PITCHME.md

 @title[Who is this talk for? - 1/2]
 ## Who is this talk for?
 This is not a general talk on APIs.
-It will go technical detail on the _ActivityInfo_ API.
+It will go into technical detail on the _ActivityInfo_ API.

 However, anyone with some technical background should be able to follow along.